ncatlab/nlab-content/pages/3050.md

 * [[Francis Borceux]], [[Stefan Caenepeel]], [[George Janelidze]], _Monadic approach to Galois descent and cohomology_, [arXiv:0812.1674](http://arxiv.org/abs/0812.1674)
 * S. Caenepeel, _Galois corings from the descent theory point of view,_ in: Fields Inst.
 Commun. __43__ (2004) 163–186
-* [[Tomasz Brzeziński]], Adrian Vazquez Marquez, Joost Vercruysse, _The Eilenberg-Moore category and a Beck-type theorem for a Morita context_, J. Appl Categor Struct (2011) 19: 821 [doi](https://doi.org/10.1007/s10485-009-9217-0)
+* [[Tomasz Brzeziński]], Adrian Vazquez Marquez, Joost Vercruysse, _The Eilenberg–Moore category and a Beck-type theorem for a Morita context_, J. Appl Categor Struct (2011) 19: 821 [doi](https://doi.org/10.1007/s10485-009-9217-0)

 In triangulated setup there are several results including